 How is your store different from other stores?

 But just how do you know you’ve found the perfect shop?
-Trust your gut.“By the time you leave, if you feel like friends, you've chosen a great location to shop for your dress,” Carrie says.
+Trust your gut.
+“By the time you leave, if you feel like friends, you've chosen a great location to shop for your dress,” says Huyett.

 What are your prices like?
-Do you sell gowns off the rack?
+Do you sell sample styles off the rack?

-Before you start shopping, determine your budget and stick with it.
-“We all know how devastating it would be to fall in love with a dress you can't afford,” Carrie says.
+Before you start shopping, determine your wedding dress budget and stick with it.
+“We all know how devastating it would be to fall in love with a dress you can't afford,” says Huyett.

 What’s your size range?

-“Don't assume that every bridal boutique will have just what you're looking for,” says Carrie.
-“If you require a special size, inquire about their inventory first and also how large their inventory is of these types of dresses to ensure you have plenty of options.”
+While many bridal designers and bridal boutiques are becoming increasingly more size-inclusive, it's still wise to reach out to potential shops before making an appointment.
+“Don't assume that every bridal boutique will have just what you're looking for,” says Huyett.
+“Inquire about their [size] inventory first and also how large their inventory is of these types of dresses to ensure you have plenty of options.”

 What's your payment plan like?

-Most boutiques accept all forms of payment.
-But some may offer a slight discount if you pay in cash since the shop won’t have to pay for credit card fees.
-Ask about this.
-You just might score a discount, says Carrie.
-Her shop offers a five percent discount to brides who pay in cash or check.
+Most boutiques accept all forms of payment, but some may offer a slight discount if you pay in cash since the shop won’t have to pay for credit card fees.
+It never hurts to ask about this—you just might score a discount, Huyett says.

 “Also ask if there are any options to finance your dress if you fall in love with something slightly above your budget,” says Huyett.